-Goal: Students will be able to effectively utilize critical thinking and problem-solving skills in the practice of radiologic technology.
+1. Students will be able to utilize critical thinking and problem-solving skills effectively in the practice of radiologic technology.

-Student Learning outcome: Students will identify errors and perform corrective actions in positioning and image quality during image analysis.
+Learning Outcome: Students will identify errors and perform corrective actions in positioning and image quality during image analysis.

-Student Learning Outcome: Students will adapt procedures for non-routine patients.
+Learning Outcome: Students will adapt procedures for non-routine patients.

-Goal: Students will be able to effectively communicate in oral and written form with patients, families, and members of the health care team.
+2. Students will be able to communicate effectively in oral and written form with patients and members of the health care team.

-Student Learning Outcome: Students will effectively demonstrate oral communication skills.

-Student Learning Outcome: Students will effectively demonstrate written communication skills.
+Learning Outcome: Students will demonstrate effective oral communication skills.
+Students will demonstrate effective written communication skills.

-Goal: Students will be able to successfully perform radiographic procedures consistent with entry-level requirements of a registered radiologic technologist.
+3. Students will be able to perform radiographic procedures successfully and consistent with entry-level requirements of a registered radiologic technologist.

-Student Learning Outcome: Students will accurately perform procedures in the clinical setting.

-Student Learning outcome: Graduates will satisfactorily perform procedures.
+Learning Outcome: Students will accurately perform procedures in the clinical setting.
+Learning Outcome: Graduates will satisfactorily perform procedures.

-Goal: Students will be able to determine the value of professional growth and development and to conduct themselves in a professional manner.
+4. Students will be able to determine the value of professional growth and development and to conduct themselves in a professional manner.

-Student Learning Outcome: Students will interpret, and critique professional conduct as demonstrated in the clinical setting.
+Learning Outcome: Students will interpret and critique professional conduct as demonstrated in the clinical setting.

-Student Learning Outcome: Students will perform procedures in a professional manner.
+Learning Outcome: Students will perform procedures in a professional

-Curriculum Sequence 2022-2024
+Curriculum Sequence 2023-2025